jphalip/djangocore-box/README.md

   This will automatically download the VM, which is about _1GB_ in size (be warned if you have a low bandwitdh Internet connection) and then boot it up.
-  The download will only occur the first time you run 'vagrant up' Every subsequent times, it will just boot the VM, which only takes about 30 seconds.
+  The download will only occur the first time you run `vagrant up`.
+Every subsequent times, it will just boot the VM, which only takes about 30 seconds.

 * Or, if you have already downloaded the box file separately (say, for example